Mastering Task Prioritisation: The P0-P4 Framework

 Higher Productivity - Helps ensure you complete urgent critical work first.
 It avoids wasting time on less relevant tasks.

 Reduced Stress - Gives confidence that you're focusing where needed most.
-Minimizes anxiety.
+Minimises anxiety.
 I find myself often worrying about remembering my tasks now; putting it in a systematic order calms me down.

 Time Savings - Enables getting the right things done faster.
 I know what I have to do each day.